Buffered Streaming Graph Partitioning: Buffered Graph Partitioning

 When the coarsening phase ends, we run an \emph{initial partitioning algorithm} to compute an initial $k$-partition for the coarsest version of $\mathcal{B}$.
 That means that all nodes other than the artificial nodes, which are already assigned, will be assigned to blocks.
-To assign the nodes, we run our generalized Fennel algorithm with explicit balancing constraint $L_{\max}$, \ie the weight of no block will exceed $L_{\max}$.
+To assign the nodes, we run our generalized \AlgName{Fennel} algorithm with explicit balancing constraint $L_{\max}$, \ie the weight of no block will exceed $L_{\max}$.
 To be precise, a node $u$ will be assigned to a block $i$ that maximizes $\sum_{ v \in V_i \cap N(u)}{ \omega(u,v)} - c(u) f(c(V_i))$, such that $f(c(V_i)) = \alpha * \gamma * c(V_i)^{\gamma-1}$ \emph{and} $c(V_i \cup u) \leq L_{\max}$.
 Note that the algorithm at this point considers all possible blocks $i \in \{1, \ldots, k\}$ and hence has complexity proportional to~$k$.
 However, as the coarsest graph has $O(|\mathcal{B}|/k)$ nodes, overall the initial partitioning needs time which is linear in the size of the~input~model.
 When initial partitioning is done, we transfer the current solution to the next finer level by assigning each node of the finer level to the block of its coarse representative.
 At each level of the hierarchy, we apply a \emph{local search} algorithm.
 Our local search algorithm is the same size-constraint label propagation algorithm we used in the contraction phase but with a different objective function.
-Namely, we assign a visited node to the neighboring block which maximizes the generalized Fennel function described above.
-Note that, in contrast to initial partitioning, only blocks of adjacent nodes are considered.
+Namely, when visiting a node node, we remove it from its current block and then we assign it to the neighboring block which maximizes the generalized \AlgName{Fennel} gain function defined above.
+Note that, in contrast to the initial partitioning, only blocks of adjacent nodes are considered here.
 Hence, one round of the algorithm can still be implemented to run in linear time in the size the current level.
 As in the coarsening phase, artificial nodes cannot be moved between blocks.
 Differently though, we do not exclude the artificial nodes from the label propagation here.
-This is the case because the artificial nodes and their edges are used to compute the generalized Fennel gain function of the other nodes.
+This is the case because the artificial nodes and their edges are used to compute the generalized \AlgName{Fennel} gain function of the other nodes.
 As in the initial partitioning, we use the explicit size constraint $L_{\max}$~of~$G$.
+As a side note, we also tried to use high-quality offline algorithms as initial partitioning algorithms, however, in preliminary experiments this results in very unbalanced blocks (even with adaptively configured balance constraints) and overall in reduced quality throughout the process.
+Hence, we did not consider this~further.

 Assuming geometrically shrinking graphs thoughout the hierarchy and assuming that the buffer size $\delta$ is larger than the number of blocks $k$, then the overall running time to partition a batch is linear in the size of the batch.
 This is due to the fact that the overall running time of coarsening and local search sums up to be linear in the size of the batch, while the overall running time of the initial partitioning depends linearly on the size of the input model.
 Summing this up over all batches yields overall linear running time $O(n+m)$.